yashwanthmg/prompt_engineering/my_prompts/readme.md

-Here I have compiled a set of prompts that I had developed, tweaked and implemented in my daily tasks throughout my journey in AIML.
-These prompts have optimized my interactions with ChatGPT and Bard, yielding the best possible output.

-<h1 align="center">🤖 AI Prompt Repository 📝</h1>

 <p align="center">
   <strong>Curated collection of AI prompts for various problem statements</strong>
 </p>

 ## Overview ℹ️

-This repository houses a diverse set of prompts developed and utilized across multiple AI and Machine Learning projects.
-These prompts cater to different problem statements, assisting in generating outputs using various AI platforms.
+Here I have compiled a set of prompts that I had developed, tweaked and implemented in my daily tasks throughout my journey in AIML.
+These prompts have optimized my interactions with ChatGPT and Bard, yielding the best possible output.

 ## Contents 📚